YuanxiangFranck/x3dom-plugins-API/README.md

 ## Quick start

-In order to try my example :
+In order to try the example :

 1. clone the repository